titus-360/AgencifyAssessmentFinal/README.md

 Database
 Database Choice

 Initially, the project was intended to use SQLite 3 as the preferred database.
-However, due to challenges with Docker installation, I opted to use MySQL for testing purposes.
+However, it was a hustle setting it up and meeting the deadline, so I opted to use MySQL for testing purposes.

 Database Configuration